mearleycf/learnit/learnit_project/learnit-project-knowledge - Release 1.md

    2. Made decision to use AstroDB for local development, with storage on either Turso or self-hosted as the online hosting service for the DB
    3. Implementing a strong/robust seed configuration and typing setup so that when we actually do the seed.ts file, we consistently build out a set of data that is as close to a production version of data as possible.
    4. We are using ulidx as the library for generating and accessing our ULID ids on our tables
-   5. We're going to use the effect library for a variety of concerns; one of those concerns is schema validation, using effect/Schema (instead of using zod for example)
+   5. We're going to use the effect library for a variety of concerns, including creating state machines, error handling, logging, observability, etc ~~one of those concerns is schema validation, using effect/Schema (instead of using zod for example)~~
+   6. Will use Zod for schema validation
-   6. Note: Effect no longer requires the \_ adapter functionality to interact with generator functions.
+   7. Note: Effect no longer requires the `_` adapter functionality to interact with generator functions.
 As of version 5.5+ of typescript, it is no longer necessary.
-3. Error Handling, Logging, Metrics, Analytics
+1. Error Handling, Logging, Metrics, Analytics
    1. Going to implement Sentry for this purpose, in terms of storing/monitoring
    2. Locally, will use Effect's system to log problems and pass information to Sentry also
+   3. When we are logging errors, we'll log all levels of logging to console and to a separate log file; errors and above will go to sentry
-4. Tailwind & Design decisions:
+1. Tailwind & Design decisions:
-   1. Will use the inter-veriable font as the primary font
+   1. Will use the `inter-veriable` font as the primary font
-   2. Will use mononoki as the primary code/monospace font
+   2. Will use `mononoki` as the primary code/monospace font
    3. Installed the tailwind-merge package to simplify tailwind classes in production
    4. Installed the fluid-tailwind package to be able to use the 'clamp' feature of css in tailwind without a lot of overhead
+   5. Will use `shadcn UI` as the component library for general/common components
-5. Installed the date-fns package to utilize for various date related functionality
+1. Installed the `date-fns` package to utilize for various date related functionality
-6. This means we need to fill some gaps!
+2. This means we need to fill some gaps!
    1. real time subscriptions
    2. code execution
    3. edge functions if needed (I think vercel provides this)
    4. storage if needed (there aren't a lot of images in the initial courses)
-7. Made decision to switch from Hanko to Oslo for authentication
+1. Made decision to switch from Hanko to ~~Oslo for authentication~~ a different third party authentication solution, currently undecided

 ## Completed Steps/Tasks